google/or-tools/ortools/sat/doc/model.md

 In all languages, the CpModel class is a thin wrapper around a [cp_model.proto](../cp_model.proto).

-Some functionalities can require going back to the cp_model protobuf.
-To write code that manipulate this protobuf, one must understand how modeling objects (variables, constraints) are mapped to onto the protobuf.
+Some functionalities require using the cp_model protobuf directly.
+To write code that manipulates this protobuf, one must understand how modeling objects (variables, constraints) are mapped onto the protobuf.

-The fundamental idea is that the cp_model protobuf object contains a list of variables and a list of a constraints.
-Constraints are build with variables and reference them using their indices in the list of variables.
+The fundamental idea is that the cp_model protobuf object contains a list of variables and a list of constraints.
+Constraints are built with variables and reference them using their indices in the list of variables.

 In all languages, the `IntVar` class has a method to query their index in the